“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 The kidnap or crisis coverage is not available in Iraq, Afghanistan, Pakistan, Nigeria, Somalia or Venezuela.

 So what makes SafetyWing unique amongst other travel insurance providers, and who is there cover the perfect cover for?

 SafetyWing understand that there is a lot more to travel than a 2 week vacation.
 They appreciate that many of us set off with a one-way ticket, no itinerary, and have no idea when we will be coming back.

-Therefore SafetyWing is perfect for;
+Therefore SafetyWing may be suitable for;

-- Long Term Travellers – SafetyWing are pretty unique in that they offer open ended travel insurance.
+- Long Term Travellers – SafetyWing are pretty unique in that they offer open-ended travel insurance.
 You can bum around the world for years, and stay covered as long as you keep up your premiums.

 - One Way Travellers – As I said, your trip doesn’t need to have a set end date in order for the cover to be valid!